How do sinners obtain God’s gift of eternal salvation?

-The Bible says: “For “everyone who calls on the name of the Lord will be saved.”
-How then will they call on him in whom they have not believed?
-And how are they to believe in him of whom they have never heard?
+The Bible says: “For everyone who calls on the name of the Lord will be saved.
+How then will they call on Him in whom they have not believed?
+How are they to believe in Him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?”
-Romans 10:13-15.
+(Romans 10:13-15).

 This passage clearly shows us the steps in the process of salvation.
 First, someone is sent out with the gospel.
 Second, the gospel is preached.
 Third, the gospel is heard.
 Fourth, the gospel is believed.
 Fifth, people call on Christ for salvation.

 The gospel is central.
 So what is the gospel?
 Again, we turn to the Bible.
 The apostle Paul said in another letter: “The gospel I preached to you (…) by which you are being saved: (…) that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures” (1 Corinthians 15:1-5).